QED-92/cyber-security/file-upload-attacks/file-upload-attacks.md

 ffuf -w web-all-content-types.txt:FUZZ -request req.txt -request-proto http -fr "Only images are allowed"
 ```

-The scan reveals that only the following `MIME` types are accepted:
+The scan reveals that only the following `Content-Type` values are accepted:

 - `image/jpeg`
 - `image/png`